Dana7afez/DNS_Solutions_by_stc/README.md

 ## 🚀 Performance & SEO

-- ✅ **Lighthouse Score:** 95+ on all metrics
-- ✅ **Core Web Vitals:** Optimized for Google's ranking factors
-- ✅ **Static Generation:** Fast loading times
+- ✅ **Static Site Generation (SSG)** for optimal performance
-- ✅ **Image Optimization:** Proper sizing and formats
+- ✅ **GitHub Pages compatibility** with proper asset paths
-- ✅ **Semantic HTML:** Accessible and SEO-friendly markup
+- ✅ **TypeScript** for type safety and better development experience
+- ✅ **Responsive design** optimized for all devices
-- ✅ **Meta Tags:** Proper title, description, and Open Graph tags
+- ✅ **SEO-friendly** markup and meta tags

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/new-feature`
-3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/new-feature`
-5. Submit a pull request

-### Development Guidelines
-- Follow TypeScript best practices
-- Use Tailwind CSS for styling
-- Maintain consistent component structure
-- Test on multiple devices and browsers
-- Keep accessibility in mind

 ## 📄 License

-This project is licensed under the MIT License.
+This project was developed to enhance the Solutions by stc domain services website.

 ## 📞 Support

-For support and questions:
-- **Email:** support@solutions.com.sa
+For Solutions by stc domain services:
 - **Website:** [https://domains.solutions.com.sa](https://domains.solutions.com.sa)
-- **Documentation:** Available in the Knowledge Base section

-## 🔄 Recent Updates

-- ✅ **Enhanced Navigation:** Improved header with dropdowns and mobile menu
-- ✅ **Unified Design:** Consistent hero sections and button styling
-- ✅ **Content Expansion:** Added comprehensive user guides and knowledge base
-- ✅ **Performance Optimization:** Improved loading times and responsiveness
-- ✅ **Accessibility Improvements:** Better screen reader support and keyboard navigation

 ---

-Built with ❤️ for DNS Solutions by stc | Empowering domain management in Saudi Arabia
+Built with ❤️ for Solutions by stc | Enhancing domain management experience